Information Security Education for the Professional

 Why Penn State for Your Information Security Education

-Penn State offers an online Information Systems Cybersecurity Postbaccalaureate Certificate.
-Credits earned in the certificate may be applied toward the Master of Professional Studies in Homeland Security — Information Security and Forensics option.
-Please consult with an academic adviser.
+Penn State offers an online Graduate Certificate in Information Systems Cybersecurity program.
+Credits earned in the certificate may be applied toward the Master of Professional Studies in Homeland Security – Information Security and Forensics option.

 Who Should Apply?